Zhenyazhd/dynamica_contracts/README.md

 # Dynamica - Prediction Market System

+## Current Stage

+**Development Status: Active Research & Development**

+The current development phase focuses on implementing time-based reward reduction mechanisms to incentivize early and accurate predictions.
+The system is designed to decrease payouts over time periods, encouraging participants to make correct forecasts as early as possible.

+**Key Development Areas:**
+- **Reward Formula Revision**: Currently reviewing and optimizing the payout calculation formula for better incentive alignment
+- **V2 Architecture Migration**: Core logic is being migrated to v2 perpetual markets that will operate continuously without closure
+- **Epoch-Based System**: Implementing epoch-based mechanisms for dynamic reward distribution

+**Important Notice:**
+⚠️ **This codebase is currently in active development and should not be used in production environments.**
+- Code has not been thoroughly optimized for gas efficiency
+- Security audits have not been completed
+- Comprehensive testing is still in progress
+- The system may contain experimental features and untested components

+**Recommended Usage:**
+This version is intended for research, development, and testing purposes only.
+For production deployment, please wait for the completion of security audits and comprehensive testing.

 ## Overview

 Dynamica is a decentralized prediction market system built on blockchain.
 The system uses the LMSR (Logarithmic Market Scoring Rule) algorithm to provide liquidity and automatic price discovery.